ADD CONDITION

 Drug Interactions

 It's important to have open conversations with your healthcare provider about any medications or tests you may be taking.
 While there are no specific drug interactions or laboratory test interactions noted for this medication, your healthcare provider can help ensure that everything you are taking works well together and is safe for you.
+Always share your complete list of medications and any health conditions you have to receive the best care possible.

 Storage and Handling

-To ensure the safety and effectiveness of your product, always check the packaging before use.
-Do not use the product if the bag is torn or open, as this could compromise its integrity and safety.
-Proper handling is crucial, so make sure to store the product in a clean, dry place, away from direct sunlight and extreme temperatures.
-Following these guidelines will help you use the product safely and effectively.
+To ensure the safety and effectiveness of your product, store it at room temperature.
+It's important to check the packaging before use; do not use the product if the bag is torn or open, as this could compromise its integrity and safety.
+By following these simple guidelines, you can help ensure that the product remains in good condition for your use.

 Additional Information